jiyi27/jiyi27.github.io/content/posts/git/008-concise-commit.md

   - git
 ---

-A properly formed git commit subject line should always be able to complete the following sentence:

-If applied, this commit will *<your subject line here>*

 ## 1. Things to avoid when creating commits

 - **Sending large new features in a single giant commit.**